halonsoluis/recipepuppy/README.md

 - [ ] Reason about your choices and defend your opinions and decisions
   - [ ] Why have you used a certain data structure?
   - [ ] Which alternatives did you consider?
-  - [ ] what would you improve if you had more time?
+  - [ ] What would you improve if you had more time?

 # Development Story